 Currently, only the ATSSA, IMSA TCT, or Minnesota DOT Traffic Control Supervisor training programs have been accepted by the Iowa DOT.
 Other TCT training programs should be submitted to the Office of Construction for review.
 Also, the ATSSA Traffic Control Supervisor certification is considered an equivalent program.

-Do the sheeting requirements Type VI (Iowa) and VII (Iowa) for work zone signs and devices apply to all projects let by the Iowa DOT?
+Do sheeting requirements Type VI & VII for work zone signs and devices apply to all projects let by the Iowa DOT?